MW:M is divided into two parts.

 The results will be discussed at MW:M #convention the following day.

 November 7, 3.30pm – 6.30pm

 3D audio technologies are rapidly entering all kinds of media.
-Virtual reality applications are only the most recent area where spatial sound gained much popularity, and many other fields have been using spatial sound since many years, e.g. music composition, production and live performances, theater, exhibition design, sound art, film, and radio drama.
+Virtual reality applications are only the most recent area where spatial sound gained much popularity, and many other fields have been using spatial sound for many years, e.g. music composition, production and live performances, theater, exhibition design, sound art, film, and radio drama.
 Hence, different perspectives on spatial sound have been developed, even on key concepts and ideas.
 What is spatial sound?
 Why should we care?
 Which kinds of sonic spaces can be designed, and how do they relate?
 What is the purpose of using spatial sound?
 What are the various approaches to create spaces and narrative places?
 How does the spatiality of sound help us to make sense of our media experiences?

-Johannes Scherzer of MTNT.ROCKS sets out to give an overview of new and innovative 3D Audio Technologies and explore the dramaturgical possibilities of Spatial Sound in various formats such as film, theater and Sound Art.
+Johannes Scherzer of MTNT.ROCKS sets out to give an overview of new and innovative 3D Audio Technologies and explore the dramaturgical possibilities of Spatial Sound in various formats such as film, theater, and Sound Art.
 This roundtable is open for everyone interested in 3D audio.
-Participation is free-of-charge, but space is limited.
+Participation is free of charge, but space is limited.

 November 7, 10am – 1pm

-MusicTech Germany curates a think-tank for female (and non-binary) artists, engineers, developers, music enthusiasts and music industry professionals to discuss the possibilities of Blockchain-based applications as well as alternative tech & platform solutions for artists and the Music Industry.
+MusicTech Germany curates a think-tank for female (and non-binary) artists, engineers, developers, music enthusiasts, and music industry professionals to discuss the possibilities of Blockchain-based applications as well as alternative tech & platform solutions for artists and the Music Industry.

 November 8, 2017 12pm – 12:50pm